 Generally, you have three years to amend an old return.
 However, there are a few exceptions.
-In particular, if you forgot to report a loss on a bad debt or claim a foreign tax credit, the three-year limit does not apply.
+In particular, if you forgot to report a loss on a bad liability or claim a foreign tax credit, the three-year limit does not apply.

 What Changes Can You Make to Old Returns?

 The IRS lets you amend returns for several reasons.
 If you’re trying to reduce the amount of tax owed in a previous year, you should focus on the following changes:

 - Credits you forgot to claim.
 Tax credits directly reduce the amount of tax you owe and can sometimes trigger a refund.
 The IRS offers a huge range of credits for donations to charity, childcare expenses, interest paid on student loans, and much more.
 There’s also an earned income tax credit (EITC)—as of 2017, families with incomes up to $53,930 can qualify, but the limits vary based on your filing status and the number of children.
-That can be a beneficial credit for reducing tax debt, and if you forgot to claim it, you should go back and do it retroactively.
+That can be a beneficial credit for reducing taxes owed, and if you forgot to claim it, you should go back and do it retroactively.

 - Changes to your filing status.
 If you noted the wrong filing status on your return, that might have increased your tax liability, and you should also change that.
 In particular, if you filed as “married filing separately” switching to “married filing jointly” saves money in most cases.